 Admission decisions are made on a rolling basis.
 Applicants are notified via e-mail and mail of admission decisions.
-Applications are available from October 1 - July 1.
+Applications are available from October 1 - July 15.

 First-year applicants must indicate whether they are applying to attend Mitchell Hamline for full-time, part-time evening, part-time day, or part-time blended.
-Admissions decisions are made without regard to enrollment status preference.